jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 authentication, then it responds with a Basic-Password-Auth-Resp TLV as defined in Section 4.2.15 that contains the username and password.
-If it does not wish to perform password authentication, then it responds with a NAK TLV indicating the rejection of the Basic- Password-Auth-Req TLV.
-Upon receiving the response, the server indicates the success or failure of the exchange using an Intermediate-Result TLV.
+If it does not wish to perform password authentication, then it responds with a NAK TLV indicating the rejection of the Basic-Password-Auth-Req TLV.

+Upon completion of password authentication in the tunnel, the server MUST send an Intermediate-Result TLV indicating the result.
+The peer MUST respond to the Intermediate-Result TLV indicating its result.
+If the result indicates success, the Intermediate-Result TLV MUST be accompanied by a Crypto-Binding TLV.
+The Crypto-Binding TLV is further discussed in [](#crypto-binding-tlv) and [](#computing-compound-mac).
+The Intermediate-Result TLVs can be included with other TLVs which indicate a subsequent authentication, or with the Result TLV used in the protected termination exchange.

 Multiple round trips of password authentication requests and responses MAY be used to support some "housecleaning" functions such as a password or pin change before a user is authenticated.